DataDog/documentation/content/en/logs/processing/logs_to_metrics.md

 2. **Add dimensions to `group by`**: Add attributes or tag key to apply to the generated log-based metric to transform them into [Tags][3] following the `<KEY>:<VALUE>` format.
 Log-based metrics are considered as [custom metrics][7].
 So, avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, and session IDs to avoid impacting your billing.
 3. **Name your metric**: Log-based metric names must follow the [naming metric convention][8].

-**Note**: Data points for Log-based metrics are generated at 1 minute intervals.
+**Note**: Data points for Log-based metrics are generated at one minute intervals.

 ### Update a log-based metric

-After a metric is created, only the following fields can be updated:
+After a metric is created, only these fields can be updated:

 * Stream filter query
 * Aggregation groups